yayawallet/yayawallet-node-sdk/README.md

-# Yaya Wallet Node SDK
+# YaYa Wallet Node SDK

-This Node.js SDK provides integration with Yaya Wallet API, allowing developers to interact with the Yaya Wallet platform programmatically.
+This Node.js SDK provides integration with YaYa Wallet API, allowing developers to interact with the YaYa Wallet platform programmatically.

-## Getting Started with the Yaya Wallet SDK for Node.js
+## Getting Started with the YaYa Wallet SDK for Node.js

-This guide will walk you through setting up and using the Yaya Wallet SDK in your Node.js application to interact with the Yaya Wallet API.
+This guide will walk you through setting up and using the YaYa Wallet SDK in your Node.js application to interact with the YaYa Wallet API.

 **1. Installation**